Updated On: January 19, 2024 by ConnollyCove

 4. The Catacombs

-In the 17th century, the government needed a quick solution to get rid of the mountains of bodies overcrowding the unsanitary graveyards surrounding the city.
+In the 17th century, the government needed a quick solution to get rid of the mountains of bodies that were overcrowding the unsanitary graveyards surrounding the city.
 The proposal to bury the remains underground in the now-famous Catacombs of Paris was developed by Alexandre Lenoir and Thiroux de Crosne.

 5. Château de Commarque